About Dr. Krippl

 In December 2004, I opened my own private clinic in the 13th district of Vienna, which has become a focal center for treatment of chronic wounds, and also other internal medical problems.
 In 2006, I opened a second clinic for aesthetic medicine, where I practice once a week.

-Since the fall of 2007, I have also been working as an internal specialist at the Sanatorium HERA, a private hospital in Vienna, where I am establishing a center for diabetes.
+From 2007 till 2014 I have also been working as an internal specialist at the Sanatorium HERA, a private hospital in Vienna, where I established a center for diabetes.

 My philosophy is that people and, above all, their well-being and health are important to me.
 Therefore, I put great emphasis on individual therapy, tailored to the needs of each patient; I am not in favour of ‘standard solutions’.